 Prepping the Furniture

-Hand-sand the furniture with 220-grit sandpaper to remove any residue left behind by the stripper and smooth out the finish.
-Don't attempt to make the wood feel like silk – a slightly uneven texture complements whitewash.
-Wipe everything down with a tack cloth or damp towel.
+Start sanding the furniture with 220-grit sandpaper to remove any residue left behind by the stripper and smooth out the finish.
+Don't attempt to make the wood feel perfectly smooth – a slightly uneven texture complements whitewash.
+Once that's done wipe everything down with a tack cloth or damp towel.
 If you plan to use liming wax, first brush the wood with a bronze brush to open up the pores, so the wax can penetrate the surface.
+Always sand and brush with the grain, not against it.

 Most wood species respond well to liming wax or diluted paint for whitewashing, so you can choose any kind, but some require special care.
 Pine, cedar, redwood and fir, even when stained, tend to absorb liming wax and diluted paint unevenly.
 After sanding and prior to whitewashing, apply a wood conditioner according to the manufacturer's directions.
 Another issue is seeping sap and residue, common with outdoor furniture made from cypress.
 Wipe the furniture down with mineral spirits just before whitewashing.